Self-care tips for nonprofit leaders during a pandemic

 Everyone is feeling it.
 I realized after the first days that I needed to gather every tool from my Happy Healthy Nonprofit toolkit to try to keep calm, focused, and positive.
 This is a marathon not a sprint.
 I will be honest with you, it isn’t always easy, but practicing self-care does help to create calming norms for yourself.

-Here’s a roundup of tips for building your personal resilience to make it to the finish line.
+Here’s a roundup of self-care tips for building your personal resilience to make it to the finish line.

 #1: Get enough sleep, nutrition, and exercise.